xesco/dnsproxy/README.md

 make run EXTRA_VARS="-e TLS_HOST=8.8.8.8 -e SPKI=p83wULLjdmtlLA0xgsnLEJsbxPNY5JxiThviEON81z4="
 ```

-If you want to build you own docker image, you can do it with:
+Build you own docker image
 ```bash
 make build
 ```

-## Testing the proxy
+## <a name="testing-section"></a> Testing the proxy
-There is not an easy way to force your OS to use TCP for resolving DNS names (at least not in OSX).
 We can use `dig` to check that our requests are being served as expected through the proxy.
-For example, let's say we started the proxy on the port 5353, we could do:
+For example, let's say we started the proxy on port 5353:
 ```bash
 dig -4 +tcp @localhost -p5353 -t MX n26.com
 1 aspmx.l.google.com.